-Though there are few certainties in life, most of us can agree to one universal inevitability: accidents happen.
-Whether it’s at home or work, you may need to manage a situation that requires delicate and careful attention--including the cleaning up of chemicals and bodily fluids.
+There are few certainties in life, but most of us can agree on one universal inevitability: accidents happen.
+Whether at home or work, you may need to manage a situation that requires delicate and careful attention–including the cleaning up of bodily fluids and blood.
 One of the most potentially hazardous substances to clean up is blood.

-Okay.
-But why is blood such a biohazard?
-Blood -- human blood, human blood components, and products made of human blood -- can expose you to a number of bloodborne pathogens: HIV, Hepatitis B, Hepatitis C, MRSA, and other transmittable diseases.
+Blood can expose you to a number of bloodborne pathogens: HIV, Hepatitis B, Hepatitis C, MRSA, and other transmittable diseases.

-Each situation will be different.
+Each situation is different.
 The cause and extent of the blood spill may necessitate contacting a biohazard cleanup company like Aftermath.
-You may use a dinner plate as a point of reference; a crew is usually needed to effectively sanitize and clean blood spills of a diameter greater than a dinner plate.
-If blood is spilled onto a carpet or other porous material, such as wood, cloth, or certain plastics, it is a misconception that you can genuinely clean the area of contamination.
-These items should be disposed -- and attempting to clean them could compromise the safety of cleaning equipment.
-Well, I have a small blood spill on a hard surface that I need to clean.
-How do I manage this myself?
+Our general rule of thumb is that a professional blood cleanup crew is needed to effectively disinfect and clean blood spills of a diameter greater than a small plate.
+If blood is spilled onto a carpet or other porous material, such as wood, cloth, or certain plastics, it is a misconception that you can genuinely disinfect the area of contamination.
+You may be able to clean it so it is no longer visible, but porous materials cannot be fully disinfected because of a layer of biofilm, which is resistant to biocides.
+Therefore, porous items should be disposed of — attempting to disinfect them could compromise the safety of you and the cleaning equipment.
+However, if you have a small blood spill on a hard surface, here’s what you need to know and can do.

-If you’re an owner or employee of a business, it’s imperative that you follow OSHA regulations with regard to cleaning up biohazardous substances.
-There are mandated conditions that businesses must meet in order to be compliant with the government, such as employee bloodborne training.
-You can read more about that in this comprehensive blog post.
-Before you begin the process of cleaning up the blood, here are some materials you’ll need to manage minor spills:
+If you’re an owner or employee of a business, it’s imperative that you follow OSHA regulations with regard to cleaning up biohazardous substances such as blood and other bodily fluids.
+There are mandated conditions that must be met, such as employee bloodborne pathogen training.
+Before you begin cleaning, here are some materials you’ll need to manage minor blood spillage:

 - registered disinfectant product with a broad spectrum kill claim